 Long-Time Manager Wins 5th Consecutive State Championship

 When you attend a St. Louis Park Boys Hockey practice or game over the last 11 years, there is one face you always see, manager Jake Fobbe.
-Fobbe began managing during the 02-03 season and continued through 2012.
+Fobbe began managing during the 02-03 season and has continued through 2022.

 The celebration was on.
 Fobbe's father, Dan has served as the teams coach over the years and was a little nervous as the game remained scoreless.
 "It is a great group of kids, I'm so happy for them."